wilcoxen-courses/e230-ny-solar/README.md

 1. Create a variable called `means` that is the result of calling the `.div()` method on `solar` using the arguments `count` and `axis="index"`.
 That will divide each column of `solar` by the `count` Series.

-    If this is the first time you've used Pandas, the result might seem almost miraculous: a single short line will create a whole new dataframe where all of the columns in the original dataframe have been divided by the number of projects in the corresponding county.
+    This is a good demonstration of the power of the Pandas: a single short line can create a whole new dataframe where all of the columns in the original dataframe have been divided by the number of projects in the corresponding county.

     That will be true even if the rows of `count` and `solar` are not in the same order: Pandas will automatically match, or "align", the indexes of `count` and `solar` during the calculation.
 If you want to check this, try the same calculation dividing by `high_to_low` instead of `count`.
 Even though the rows of `high_to_low` are in a different order from the rows of `solar`, the result will be exactly the same.